-Despite having a robust set of features like AI-powered customer self-service and employee support tools, NICE CXone might not meet all your business needs.
-Some users dislike its cluttered interface, lack of comprehensive collaboration tools, and costly quote-based pricing.
+Despite having a strong set of features like AI-powered customer self-service and employee support tools, NICE CXone might not meet all your business needs.
+Some users dislike its cluttered interface, lack of comprehensive collaboration tools, and high cost.
 Newer or smaller businesses may prefer a more affordable CCaaS solution with fewer features and a simpler user experience.

 I evaluated and tested other cloud contact center software systems that do what NICE CXone can do, at different scales and prices.
 Here are our recommended NICE CXone alternatives.